-You are on the right page if you obtained your bachelor’s degree in engineering (or related field) from a Canadian institution (outside of Quebec) recognized by the Engineers Canada Accreditation Board (ECAB).
+This page is intended for those who have obtained a bachelor’s degree in engineering (or related field) from a Canadian institution (outside of Quebec) that is recognized by the Engineers Canada Accreditation Board (ECAB).

 Before taking steps to obtain your engineering permit, take the time to familiarize yourself with the requirements in Quebec, particularly the language requirements.
 If you have a bachelor’s degree in engineering from a Canadian institution (outside of Quebec) and your program is accredited by the Engineers Canada Accreditation Board (ECAB), you can apply to become an engineer.